 Free T3 levels are THE most important measure of thyroid function.

-EVERYONE wants to increase free T3 levels, because that's how you feel better!
+Everyone wants to have "normal" free T3 levels because that's how you optimize thyroid function and feel better.

 But the big question is:

 There's an easy way to increase free T3 levels and there's a not so easy way.

 The easy way to increase free T3 is by simply taking T3 thyroid medication like Liothyronine or Cytomel.

 This strategy works well if you have a Doctor willing to work with you and change up your medications.

 If you don't then you'll have to be smart about how you approach thyroid function.